CI/CD Pipeline: What, Why & How to Build The Best One

 Before diving into the whats and whys of Continuous Integration and Continuous Delivery (CI/CD) pipeline, let’s start with how it has become a trend in the software delivery domain.

-The surge of CI/CD trends over the past two years is prominent in the software product industry.
-For instance, the keyword receives an increasing interest by global users in Google Trends in 2021 and is projected to continue to rise in the upcoming years.
+The steady upward trend of CI/CD terms over the past 5 years is prominent in the software product industry.
+For instance, the keyword receives an surging interest by global users in Google Trends in 2021 and is projected to continue to rise in the upcoming years.

 Another explanation is that CI/CD plays an integral part in DevOps – a powerful practice in software development.
 A CI/CD pipeline enables more frequent code changes while optimizing and streamlining the product development cycle.
 Automated software testing practices and continuous workflow are keys to the success of DevOps.